pub trait DrawablePipeline<T: DrawCommand> {

 This is the core method where the actual rendering happens.
 It’s called

-once for each draw command of type T
+once for a batch of draw commands of type T

 §Parameters